 Continued Cleaning Protocols

-With fewer appointments scheduled, we’ll have more time to ensure we continue to properly clean and sanitize spaces and equipment per CDC guidelines.
+In order to keep your environment safe, we continue to properly clean and sanitize spaces and equipment after each patient encounter per CDC guidelines.

 Limited Service Offerings